-With our holistic portfolio of future-oriented machine tools, automation and digitization solutions, as well as our DMG MORI Qualified Products (DMQP), we want to be the world's number 1 for our customers: from development and production to global sales and service.
-To this end, we are consistently developing further from a machine builder to a holistic, sustainable solution provider in the manufacturing environment.
-Our mission: "We empower our customers - in manufacturing and digitization".
+With our holistic portfolio of future-oriented machine tools, automation and digitization solutions as well as our DMG MORI Qualified Products (DMQP), we want to be the number 1 for our customers worldwide: from development and production to global sales and services.
+Therefore, we are consistently developing further from a machine builder to a holistic, sustainable solution provider in the manufacturing environment.
+Our mission: "We strengthen our customers - in manufacturing and digitization".